Virginia Rape Defense Lawyer

 Rape is defined as sexual intercourse against the victim’s will by force, threat or intimidation.

 Under Virginia law, a person is innocent of rape if he reasonably believed that the accuser consented to the sexual intercourse.
+If you are facing such serious charges, consulting with an experienced child sexual abuse lawyer can provide the legal support needed to navigate your case.

 It is the defense lawyer’s job to gather every piece of evidence to prove that the accuser consented to sex.
 Typically, this will include social media messages, text messages, photographs, videos, emails, surveillance footage, receipts, and interviews from witnesses who saw or talked to you and the accuser before and after the alleged sexual encounter.
 For this reason, we will normally request access to our client’s phones, computers, and email accounts.
 In some cases, we may need the help of a computer forensic expert to assist in the recovery of these communications.